 "Iron Man 2" is rated PG-13 for sequences of intense action violence and some language

-The Movie: The first "Iron Man" was a really tough act to follow.
+The first "Iron Man" was a really tough act to follow.
 It had a perfect blending of acting, characterization, dialogue and action.
 It set the bar really high for "Iron Man 2."
 In many respects this sequel met those expectations but in other ways it fell somewhat short.

 What worked in the first movie still works here.
 You have a fantastic performance by Robert Downey Jr. as Tony Stark.
 He's funny, charming, and cocky.
 Despite everything he has going for him, he still has problems like a failed relationship with his father, increasing pressure from the government, and looming alcoholism.
 While not wallowing in those dark themes for the entire movie, it touches on it just enough to satisfy fans who were familiar with the classic "Demon in a Bottle" storyline from the comics.
 Also still working is the great romantic tension between Tony and Pepper.
 Gwyneth Paltrow perfectly performs her character with the right mix of exasperation and attraction.
 The film also takes the action from the first movie and takes it to the next level.
 The scenes end up being a lot of fun.

 One of the treats from the first movie was seeing hints of the rest of the Marvel Universe included here and there.
 We met Nick Fury, got hints of the Avengers, and more.
 And while it's fun to see Nick Fury and the Agents of Shield in "Iron Man 2," they do feel a tad shoehorned in.
 Their appearance doesn't feel all that natural to the flow of the story and when Nick does appear, he's mostly there for exposition.
 That being said, the cameo by Thor's hammer at the end of the credits was a lot of fun.